brggs/cc-web/src/content/articles/code-and-craft-puzzle-robot/index.md

 ![Code...](make-3.jpg)

-You should now have a robot shape, ready to decorate!
+You should now have a robot shape ready to decorate!

 ![Code...](make-5.jpg)

-Finally, add some features to the robots to bring them to life!
+Finally, add some features to your robot to bring it to life!
 You can use a different coloured card to add on things like eyes, marker pens to draw details such as gears and circuitry, or to add colours (metallic pens would be ideal for this).
 You could even add stickers or things like googly eyes!

 ![Code...](make-6.jpg)